Graduate School Application, Transcripts and Process

 Deadlines tend to occur in December, January, and February.
 Schools vary, so check out the Peterson's Guide to Graduate/Professional School or the university's website and see what the deadlines are at the programs that interest you.
-Note, there may be different deadlines to apply to the university's graduate division, individual graduate department/program, and fellowships/financial aid applications.
+There may be different deadlines to apply to the university's graduate division, individual graduate department/program, and fellowships/financial aid.

 While graduate school application deadlines vary, most will be in the December-February period.
 Given the above, it is wise to have your scores by fall of the year in which you will be applying (some 10 or so months before entrance).
 This will give you time to ensure that your scores are available in advance of the deadline, and possibly to repeat the test if necessary.
 A good piece of advice is to assume that nothing will work right and plan for plenty of time to correct errors.
 Hopefully, your application will experience smooth sailing.
 Further, if you are applying for a fellowship, you may need to meet earlier deadlines.
 So, determine a time that will allow for some preparation free of other major demands to take the test.
 See our page on test scores for more information.

 Graduate and professional schools usually require some sort of written statement as a part of the application.
-Some statements ask for rather specific information--for example, the applicant's intended area of study within a graduate field, reasons for attending, plans for the future, and how he or she is prepared to study the field.
+Some statements ask for rather specific information, such as the applicant's intended area of study within a graduate field, reasons for attending, plans for the future, and how the applicant is prepared to study the field.
 Others suggest subjects that might be addressed.
 Still others are quite unstructured, leaving the applicant free to address a wide range of matters.
-Some applications call for one statement, while others require responses to a series of six or more questions, ranging from 250 to 750 words each.
+Some applications call for one statement while others require responses to a series of six or more questions, ranging from 250 to 750 words each.
 The importance of the statement varies from school to school and from field to field.